f/vue-wait/README.md

 import VueLoading from 'vuex-loading'

 Vue.use(Vuex)
-Vue.use(VuexLoading) // add VueLoading as Vue plugin
+Vue.use(VueLoading) // add VueLoading as Vue plugin
 ```

 Then you should register `vueLoading` module: